 To troubleshoot such systems a range of selective level meter (SLM) designs, essentially sophisticated superhet receivers, were manufactured by various well known vendors such as Hewlett Packard, Wandel & Goltermann, and Anritsu.

 Making superb VLF MF receivers, today this high quality test equipment is available surplus often for just a few tens of dollars.
 My SLM of choice is the HP 3856A featuring filter bandwidths of 20, 400 and 3100 Hz.
 The ‘3586A displays either the filter centre frequency (SELECTIVE mode) or nominal suppressed carrier frequency (SSB CHANNEL mode) with good measurement features and can be easily locked to GPS.
-My thanks to RF Test Solutions for locating a unit for me.
+My thanks to RF Test Solutions and Mike ZL1BTB for locating units for me.

 Of the available signal protocols one of the easiest for beginners is Weak Signal Propagation Reporter (WSPR) developed by Joe Taylor, K1JT.
 This is an open source sound card mode that uses a constant envelop (4 level FSK) modulation combined with powerful convolutional rate ½ forward error correction (FEC) and a low symbol rate of 1.46 baud (occupied bandwidth about 6 Hz).
 A fixed message format of 50 bits encodes callsign, Maidenhead Grid Locator, and transmitter power.
 The protocol digs out signals buried up to 25 dB or more below the noise.